awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

             }
 ```

-The AWS Key Management Service \(KMS\) allows you to create multi\-region KMS keys and asymmetric keys; however, AWS Control Tower does not support multi\-region keys or asymmetric keys\.
+The AWS Key Management Service \(KMS\) allows you to create multi\-Region KMS keys and asymmetric keys; however, AWS Control Tower does not support multi\-Region keys or asymmetric keys\.
 AWS Control Tower performs a pre\-check of your existing keys\.
-You may see an error message if you select a multi\-region key or an asymmetric key\.
+You may see an error message if you select a multi\-Region key or an asymmetric key\.
 In that case, generate another key for use with AWS Control Tower resources\.

 For more information about AWS KMS, see [ the AWS KMS Developer Guide\.](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)